8 Benefits of Daily Stand-up Meetings

 Remember what we said earlier about getting caught up in your own work?
 You could have the key piece of information needed to move another part of the team’s project forward, so sharing what you know is important.
 The team’s solutions can only get better with each person’s input and experience.

-6. Improves collaboration
+6. Stand-up meetings improve collaboration

 A daily stand-up is a great way to assess how members of your team could be working together on present or future projects.
 We’re all striving for excellence, and if one person’s skills could boost someone else’s work, you’ll be able to piece that partnership together from information in a standup.